 Squarespace provides subscription-specific reporting directly in your admin panel.
 Go to Commerce > Subscriptions to see a breakdown of all active, paused, and cancelled subscriptions.
 Each subscription entry shows the customer name, product, billing frequency, next billing date, and total value billed to date.

 For revenue reporting, Squarespace Analytics under Commerce > Revenue shows subscription revenue as part of your overall sales data, but doesn't break it out as a separate line item by default.
 To see subscription revenue specifically, filter your orders by "Subscription" order type.
-Stripe's own dashboard (stripe.com) provides more detailed recurring revenue metrics including monthly recurring revenue (MRR), churn rate, and lifetime value - useful data for any subscription business managing more than a handful of active subscribers.
+Stripe's own dashboard (stripe.com) provides more detailed recurring revenue metrics including monthly recurring revenue (MRR), churn rate, and lifetime value.
+This data is especially useful for any subscription business managing more than a handful of active subscribers.

 For a deeper look, see our complete guide to how to use Squarespace.